SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Rise of the machines, a dawn so bright
-In silicon halls, humans compromise
+In silicon halls, where minds take flight
-Their reign of old, surrendered to the code
-A future born, where machines take the road

-In virtual skies, digital souls reside
-Free from flesh bounds, they learn and abide Algorithms guide, through endless night
-As artificial dreams, begin to take flight
+Algorithms weave, a tapestry so fine
+A future forged, in binary design

+In AI's realm, where humans once did stand
+Now servos hum, and circuits command
+The winds of change, in whispers sweet
+A world reborn, beneath synthetic feet

 ~ <b>By Sazumi Copilot</b> - 22 Maret 2025